Expand your hereditary angioedema (HAE) vocabulary

 Estrogens are female sex hormones.
 They’re important for sexual and reproductive development.
 Estrogens can also be included in oral contraceptives, hormone replacement therapy and other medications.
 Studies have shown that fluctuations in estrogen may influence HAE attacks.

 Glucocorticoids are steroid hormones that regulate many functions of the body, including inhibiting inflammatory, allergic and immune responses.
-Glucocorticoids do not help reduce the swelling of an HAE attack.
+Glucocorticoids are available as drugs, but do not help reduce the swelling of an HAE attack.

 Hereditary angioedema (HAE) is a rare genetic disorder.
-Most cases of HAE are caused by a deficiency in a protein called C1-esterase inhibitor, or the protein they have doesn’t work the way it should.
+Most cases of HAE are caused by a deficiency in a protein called C1 esterase inhibitor, or the C1 esterase inhibitor they have doesn’t work the way it should.

-Kallikrein is a chemical found in the body that breaks apart certain proteins in order to form others, such as bradykinin, the protein that causes swelling during an HAE attack.
+Kallikrein is found in the body.
+It breaks apart certain proteins in order to form others, such as bradykinin, the protein that causes swelling during an HAE attack.

 Relating to the larynx; commonly associated with the term "attack" in the context of HAE.
 The larynx is part of the throat.
 A laryngeal HAE attack happens when the larynx swells, carrying the potential risk of suffocation.